 For The Swim

 Your race kit (either top and bottom or one-piece) is the outfit you’ll wear throughout the swim, bike and run—it’s specifically designed for triathlon because it’s made of a material that will dry quickly after the swim, and has a built-in chamois that will make the bike ride more comfortable but isn’t thick enough to make you feel like you’re wearing a diaper on the run.
 Choose something snug-fitting (it will stretch when wet) with ample rear pockets to hold energy gels and any other race-essential items (for example, a rescue inhaler if you are asthmatic).
 Beware of any irritating seams that can lead to painful chafing during a race.
-If you plan on competing anywhere besides the tropics, a triathlon-specific wetsuit, designed for swimming mobility and buoyancy, is fundamental.
+If you plan on competing anywhere besides the tropics, a triathlon-specific wetsuit (find our picks for for men and women), designed for swimming mobility and buoyancy, is fundamental.
 Ideally, take a test swim at a demo event to truly get a feel for how the suit fits in the water—it’s guaranteed to feel too tight on dry land.
 A pair of goggles that perfectly seal to your face (test the seal in-store before you buy) is the only other swim must-have.

 For The Bike